Triple-Point/MuzillaML/README.md

 ## Evaluation Metrics

+### Top-𝑘 masked recommendation:
+ - Hide a portion of artists in the test set.
+Evaluate if the model can correctly predict these hidden interactions.
+ - For each user in the test set generate top-𝑘 recommendations.
+ - Compare the recommendations with the ground truth (Masked items).

 ### Vectors similarity - nearest neighbour

 If the user is represented as a binary vector (that is, the artist is considered either present or not) several metrics are possible, including: